-Leading UK liver treatment services at the Royal Free Hospital
+Hepatology and liver transplant services at the Royal Free Hospital

-The Sheila Sherlock Liver Centre, based at the Royal Free Hospital, is one of the UK’s leading centres for treating liver disease and has been established for over 50 years.
+The Sheila Sherlock Liver Centre, based at the Royal Free Hospital, is one of the UK’s leading centres for treating liver disease and has been established for more than 50 years.

-As well as liver damage, acute liver failure and liver cancer, we treat a number of other liver problems, such as:
+As well as manging chronic liver damage, acute liver failure, liver cancer and providing pre and post-liver transplant care, we treat a range of other liver problems, including:

-Our highly-skilled and reputed team, supported by the most up-to-date equipment, work with other specialist teams across the Royal Free Hospital to provide liver treatment services, such as:
+Our highly skilled and well reputed team, supported by the most up-to-date equipment, work with other specialist teams across the Royal Free Hospital to provide liver treatment services.
+These include:

 - liver transplants

 Referrals for outpatient care are made by GPs via an electronic referrals service (the NHS e-Referral Service (eRS).
 After receiving the referral, it will be triaged and details of outpatient clinic appointments will be sent directly to the patient.